hikeventures/hikeventures.github.io/_posts/2016-07-19-Packrafting-River-Dee-Scotland-2.markdown

 ---
 layout: post
-title: Packrafting the River Dee in Scotland - Day 2
+title: Packrafting the River Dee in Scotland - Day 2 and 3
 date: '2016-07-19 11:44 +0200'
-description: Our February packrafting adventure in Scotland Day 2.
+description: Our February packrafting adventure in Scotland Day 2 and 3.
 category: destinations
 published: true
 tags: [destinations, packrafting, scotland]